zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 If you want to return to your original movie, you **cannot** re-enter the screen at the 30-minute mark.
 The movie has already moved on.
 Your character was absent from minutes 2:00:01 onward.

-You must re-enter at the 2-hour-and-1-second mark (or later) and continue watching—and being part of—the story from there.
+You must re-enter at the 2-hour-and-1-second mark (or later) and continue watching, and being part of, the story from there.

 ### 5.4 Why Forcing Fails